MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/Install-or-Uninstall-Roles-Role-Services-or-Features.md

 1. On the **Manage** menu in Server Manager, click **Add Roles and Features**.

-2. Select a destination server that is running Windows Server 2016 Technical Preview.
+2. Select a destination server that is running Windows Server 2016.

 3. On the **Select features** page of the Add Roles and Features Wizard, select **.NET Framework 3.5**.